tconfrey/BrainTool/README.md

     - [Kingsley-Hughes @ZDNet](https://www.zdnet.com/article/every-google-chrome-user-should-try-this/)
 - "As a current Tabs Outliner user, my first reaction is that BrainTool, even in its pre-1.0 release, is far more polished."
 - "I've used Session Buddy and OneTab.
 This is far superior."
-- "behind that simplicity is a lot of power."
+- "Behind the simplicity is a lot of power."
-- "gave bookmarks the performance and usability boost that I'd been waiting for all these years"
+- "Gave bookmarks the performance and usability boost that I'd been waiting for all these years"

 Increasingly all the things you need to keep track of have a URL and you access them inside a browser.
 That's why you always have five windows open with 23 tabs each - they're so small you can't even tell them apart!